Grand Teton Ski Descent via Ford Stettner

 Snow firmed.
 Over 10,500', ambient heat escaped in the early hours of the morning.
 Assuming an efficient summit, our biggest risk on descent would be a low-elevation wet slides, mostly avoidable with careful terrain selection.

-At 5:45am, we reached the base of Teepee Glacier and decided to attempt a summit.
+At 5:45am, we reached the base of Teepe Glacier and decided to attempt a summit.
 The snow wasn't "bulletproof," but it partially refroze.
 We strapped skis to our packs.
 I also swapped lightweight gloves for the insulated, waterproof pair.

-As we hiked up the Glacier, an orange spotlight hit Teepee Pillar above, Middle Teton to our left and Nez Perce behind us.
+As we hiked up the Glacier, an orange spotlight hit Teepe Pillar above, Middle Teton to our left and Nez Perce behind us.
 Clouds drifted in and out of the summits, above and below.
 A sunrise for the books.

-The Teepee's firm snow was perfect for boot-packing.
+The Teepe's firm snow was perfect for boot-packing.
 I lost my footing once, easily self-arresting by sliding hands to the baskets of my poles.
 We reached the top of the Glacier (or maybe not) at 6:45am.
 Rory was sprinting, a full 15 minutes ahead, 4pm flight to San Francisco top of mind.

-In the saddle between the Grand and Teepee Pillar, we added boot crampons, swapped ski poles for ice tools and stumbled into harnesses.
+In the saddle between the Grand and Teepe Pillar, we added boot crampons, swapped ski poles for ice tools and stumbled into harnesses.
 We scrambled, then traversed an exposed slope to the next saddle between Glencoe Spire and the Grand.
 Turning right, we entered the long-awaited Ford-Stettner route.

 Don't Look Down